sbmlteam/libsbml/README.txt

 * Written in portable, pure ISO C and C++.
 The build system uses GNU tools (Autoconf, GNU Make) to build shared and static libraries.

-* Full XML and SBML Validation.
-All XML and Schema warning, error and fatal error messages are logged with line and column number information and may be retrieved and manipulated programmatically.

 * Complete user manual.
 The manual is generated from the source code and closely reflects the actual API.